alanrey6/startpage-az/README.md

 # My first start page

-This is a simple start page I created inspired by a lesson/guide on [stpg.tk](https://stpg.tk/guides/basic-startpage)
+This is a simple start page I created using a lesson/guide from [stpg.tk](https://stpg.tk/guides/basic-startpage) and adding some modifications

 ![Demo:](./startpage-az-demo.gif)